kelvinbest1/StressorApp/README.md

 Run rails s (server) within the backend folder
 Open the index.html within the frontend folder
 Usage
 When the user opens the html file, they are greeted with a login.
-After a user enters their name, their goals complete or uncompeted will show up.
-The user will be prompted to enter a goal.
-Once they have, the goal will appear and they will get 2 buttons by the goal (complete and delete).
-If they user clicks "complete", the goal will update to completed and strike through the text.
+After a user enters their name, their stressors overcamed or not will show up.
+The user will be prompted to enter a stressor.
+Once they have, the stressor will appear and they will get 2 buttons by the stressor (complete and delete).
+If they user clicks "complete", the stressor will update to completed and strike through the text.
 This will persist between multiple logins.
-If the user clicks "delete" the goal will be deleted.
+If the user clicks "delete" the stressor will be deleted.

 # Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/kelvinbest1/StressorApp.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.